apache/spark/docs/howto/operator/google/cloud/bigtable.rst

 """"""""""""""""""

 You can create the operator with or without project id.
-If project id is missing it will be retrieved from the GCP connection used.
+If project id is missing it will be retrieved from the Google Cloud connection used.
 Both variants are shown:

 .. exampleinclude:: /../airflow/providers/google/cloud/example_dags/example_bigtable.py
     :language: python